stackbit-projects/great-onion-0e763/content/blog/why-fonts-matter.md

 Fast forward to the day of the hackathon winners announcement, I gave my presentation and my project was announced as a winner, I couldn’t describe my feelings at that moments, I was very excited.

-> This was an incredible journey for me, it couldn’t be possible without the efforts of the
->
-> **Seattle Women in Data Science**
->
->  community.
-> I want to thank all the organisers who tirelessly worked on making sure everything was successful, I also want to thank
+> This was an incredible journey for me, it couldn’t be possible without the efforts of the **Seattle Women in Data Science** community.
+I want to thank all the organisers who tirelessly worked on making sure everything was successful, I also want to thank **Laurence Moroney** from **Google **for the incredible opportunity he gave us to to learn about TensorFlow.
+Also all the wonderful women who participated in this event.
->
-> **Laurence Moroney**
->
->  from
->
-> **Google**
->
->  for the incredible opportunity he gave us to to learn about TensorFlow.
-> I also want to thank all the wonderful women who participated in this event.
->